xiazhaoqiang/STRCN-MicroExpressionRec/README.md

 -  Eulerian Video Magnification (2012):http://people.csail.mit.edu/mrub/vidmag/

 #### Instructions
-1. The faces should be cropped by your own tools and all images are storaged with the format of casme2 way.
+1. The faces should be cropped by your own tools and applified by the EVM.
+2. All images are storaged with the format of casme2 way.
-2. The appearance connect and geometric connect needs to be performed before training the deep model.
+3. The appearance connect and geometric connect needs to be performed before training the deep model.
 All the data needs to be prepared and storaged into the mat file.